Cctns1981/reading-note/201/Class-01.md

 HTML is made up of a series of hierarchical elements.
 "Most elements have an opening tag and a closing tag, with some content sandwiched in between".

 ### What is the Difference between <article> and <section> element tags?
-"The <section> tag: The section tag defines sections in a document, such as chapters, headers, footers, or any other sections of the document.
+The section tag defines sections in a document, such as chapters, headers, footers, or any other sections of the document.
 The <article> tag: The article tag specifies independent, self-contained content."

 ### What Elements does a “typical” website include?